statamic/v2-docs/content/collections/docs/routing.md

 video: https://youtu.be/_to78g1XvJ8
 ---

 All of Statamic's routes are defined in `site/settings/routes.yaml` (also accessible in the Control Panel `Settings » Routes` area).
-We support Five different types of routes.
+We support five different types of routes.

 ## Template Routes {#template-routes}